-The St Nicolas Centre Appeal has come about for several reason
+The St Nicolas Centre came about for several reasons

 - In 2014 we were left a generous legacy by a long standing member of St Nicolas, Pat Dummer.
 As a result we saw the possibility of expanding the site at St Nicolas to increase the space available and the activities taking place.
 The “open door project” was born.

 A large community survey identified some key themes

 1.LONELINESS & ISOLATION

 There are very few places that people can meet in Earley.
 The St Nicolas Centre is a fantastic place for people to come and meet one another.

 2. THE NEED TO ACCESS SUPPORT FROM THE ORGANISATIONS WHICH OPERATE ON OUR SITE